kras99 - stock.adobe.com

 Co-management

-Once the IT administrator has configured tenant attach and co-management, the whole admin team can view and manage devices under Configuration Manager's control via the Microsoft Endpoint Manager admin center.
+Once the IT administrator has configured tenant attach and co-management, the whole admin team can view and manage devices under Configuration Manager's control via the Microsoft Intune admin center.
 It's important to remember that the user account for performing device actions is a synched user object with the required permissions within Configuration Manager and Intune.
 Besides that, Configuration Manager-enrolled devices still require the infrastructure and the different channels of Configuration Manager for management tasks.

-A tour of Microsoft Endpoint Manager's functionalities
+A tour of Microsoft Configuration Manager's functionalities

 - Device enrollment.
 For device enrollment, IT administrators can rely on Windows Autopilot to ensure that the device joins with Azure AD, Intune, and, if necessary, Configuration Manager.